mapmeld/crowdbotblock/README.md

 <img src="http://i.imgur.com/wDxAi.png"/>

-That code is then transferred to JavaScript which can be run by a node server with the johnny-five module:
+That code is then transferred to JavaScript which can be run by a node server using the johnny-five module:

 <img src="http://i.imgur.com/0SXPJ.png"/>